-Menopause is a major transition in your life, but it doesn’t have to be a difficult one with the support of the compassionate and committed OB/GYNs at New England Women’s Healthcare in Woburn, Massachusetts.
+Menopause is a major transition in your life, but it doesn’t have to be a difficult one with the support of the compassionate and committed OB/GYNs at New England Women’s Healthcare in Woburn and Wilmington, Massachusetts.
 When you notice changes like erratic periods, hot flashes, or mood swings, reach out for support right away.
 Book your appointment through the online scheduler or by phone today.

 Menopause is the time in your life when you stop menstruating, marking the end of your child-bearing years.
 After you have no periods for 12 consecutive months, you’re finished with menopause.
 This process often takes several years, sometimes more.
 Many women have sporadic periods, so you may go months without a period and then have periods several months in a row.
 It’s different for everyone.